Skip to main content

 About OMAKA

-Book it around the verified basics
+Book it around the essentials

 Timing is the useful decision point.
 OMAKA has afternoon-to-evening hours Tue–Thu, a longer Friday schedule from 11:30 AM to midnight, Saturday hours from 1 PM to midnight.
 It is closed Sunday and Monday, so plan around those days rather than assuming daily availability.
-If the plan is a broader Stockholm dining outing, pair this with research from our full Stockholm restaurants guide and compare other Stockholm dining options on confirmed details such as hours, dress code, booking needs.
+If the plan is a broader Stockholm dining outing, pair this with research from our full Stockholm restaurants guide and compare other Stockholm dining options on details such as hours, dress code, booking needs.

 Use it as part of a Stockholm plan